-Wise sends between over 50 countries and has a simple guide to see if they will work for you.
+Wise sends to over 160 countries and has a simple guide to see if they will work for you.

 Wise has transparent fees and lets you send money at the mid-market or interbank rate – that is, the rate which major financial institutions and banks use for swapping currencies.